fereshtehaghaei/Pandas-Challenge/README.md

 ## Most Popular Items

-- Retrieve the Item ID, Item Name, and Item Price columns
+- Retrieved the Item ID, Item Name, and Item Price columns

-- Group by Item ID and Item Name.
+- Grouped by Item ID and Item Name.
 Perform calculations to obtain purchase count, item price, and total purchase value

-- Create a summary data frame to hold the results
+- Created a summary data frame to hold the results

-- Sort the purchase count column in descending order
+- Sorted the purchase count column in descending order

-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

-- Display a preview of the summary data frame
+- Displayed a preview of the summary data frame

 |         |                                              | Purchase Count | Item Price | Total Purchase Value |
 | ------: | -------------------------------------------: | -------------: | ---------: | -------------------: |